Home » Practice Areas » Truck Accident Lawyer in New York » 18-Wheeler Accident Lawyer in New York

 Why Choose Porter Law Group for 18-Wheeler Accident Cases?

 "18-wheeler cases are the most complex personal injury claims we handle.
 You're not just suing a driver, you're going against a trucking corporation with a legal team that mobilizes within hours of the crash to protect evidence favorable to their defense and destroy what isn't.
 Our job is to get there first."
-Michael S. Porter, J.D., Porter Law Group

 Porter protects attorneys team

-[REQUEST A NO-OBLIGATION CASE REVIEW ]
+REQUEST A NO-OBLIGATION CASE REVIEW

 How Do 18-Wheeler Accidents Happen in New York?